Welcome!

 I am a historian of art, science and technology, and knowledge.

-My research interests, in a nutshell, majorly concern plants and their visual and material culture in the early modern period.
-Hands-on research and performative methods, such as historical reconstruction and remaking, are instrumental for my work, which often delves into the processes of making and (re)producing images of plants.
+My research interests, in a nutshell, majorly concern natural history and their visual and material culture in the early modern period.
+Hands-on research and performative methods, such as historical reconstruction and remaking, are instrumental for my work, which often delves into the processes of making and (re)producing images.

-I obtained my doctoral degree in December 2023 from Utrecht University.
-My PhD project investigated the forms of knowledge and the making of seventeenth-century florilegia.
+Prior to this research, my PhD project investigated the forms of knowledge and the making of seventeenth-century florilegia.
 The research was funded by the Dutch Research Council (NWO) and received the 2020 Stacy Lloyd III Fellowship for Bibliographic Study from the Oak Spring Garden Foundation.
 Additionally, I have published on the woodblock making and printing of botanical woodcuts at the early modern Plantin Press.
-At the moment, I work partially as a researcher on the project BIO&IMAGO at the Vrije Universiteit Brussel, for which I am venturing into horticultural history and historical cultivation and usage of plant materials.

 In addition to being a historian, I am a maker of things with a background and training as an illustrator.
 See Creative Works (external site) for relevant projects.